kosikond/docker-rclone-smb/README.md

 Ever wanted to share your Rclone remotes over SMB?
 As `rclone mount` exposes simple mountoint only via FUSE, it's hard to get access to files from MacOS or Windows.
 Why not mount it via one s6-overlay service and expose via `smbd` then?
 What could _go wrong_?

-TODO and Ideas:
+# TODO:

-- [x] setup initial Github Actions
+- [x] Github Actions with
-- [ ] s6-overlay structure for v3
-- [ ] implement Mumie-hub/docker-services/rclone-mount service
+- [ ] implement [https://github.com/Mumie-hub/docker-services/tree/master/rclone-mount](Mumie-hub's rclone-mount) service and update it to s6-overlay v3
-- [ ] Proper multi-arch support for x86-64 and ARM64
+- [X] Multi-arch support for x86-64 and ARM64
-- [ ] investigate if WSDD (WebServices Discovery Daemon) has any benefit
+- [ ] Add WSDD (Web Services Discovery Daemon)
-- [ ] It's 2023, test it with Podman.
+- [ ] Test with Podman
-- [ ] publish to Docker Hub
+- [ ] Publish to Docker Hub

 # MIT License